-Economic, social, and political developments have fueled a reemergence of violence against the Roma community, including state-sanctioned policies and practices,attacks, hate speech, and hate crimes.
-Harvard FXB is working to inform and engage the broader academic community to support the efforts of Roma activists, communities, and institutions to combat extremism and hate-motivated violence.
-In addition, we explore the types of responses to collective injustice employed by different governments for Roma
+Economic, social, and political developments have fueled a reemergence of violence against the Roma community, including state-sanctioned policies and practices, attacks, hate speech, and hate crimes.
+In this component of promoting reflection on past and present state-sponsored violence against Roma, Harvard FXB informs and engages with the broader academic community to support the efforts of Roma activists, communities, and institutions to combat extremism and hate-motivated violence.
+In our research we have been an early adopter of tracking social media as a measure of hate speech and have identified the Roma community as an ongoing case study in early warning for atrocity prevention, especially since they have experienced recent genocide.
+We also explore the types of responses to past and present collective injustice employed by different governments for Roma.

 Accelerating Patterns of Anti-Roma Violence in Hungary, 2014